 Psychotherapy is usually longer term and offers the opportunity to transform difficulty into a gateway for growth.
 Psychotherapy can enable you to make fundamental changes to long-held patterns of thinking, feeling and behaving; helping you develop new and more satisfying ways of relating to yourself and others.
 Psychotherapy can help with feelings of anger, confusion, dissatisfaction, emptiness, frustration, longing and stuckness.

 I offer a confidential, non-judgmental relationship in which you will feel safe and respected.
 I'm a humanistic, integrative counsellor and psychotherapist.
 For me, 'humanistic' translates as down-to-earth and genuine.
 'Integrative' means that I will draw on a range of approaches and interventions as appropriate to you, to help you understand yourself, explore new possibilities and develop more satisfying ways of living.
 I also draw on 'formative psychology' which makes links between our bodies, feelings and behaviour.

 I currently see clients at two different locations.
-The Complementary Medicine Centre, Brecon is in a central location, with plentiful, free parking, good access by bus and a lift.
-The Wellbeing Centre in Llandeilo is a quiet, private space in a central location with free parking outside.
-The room is on the ground floor, with level access.
+I have my own practice room in Steeple House, Brecon.
+This is a light, calm, contemporary first-floor space in the centre of town.
+The Wellbeing Centre in Llandeilo is in a central location with free parking outside.
+The room in which I see clients is on the ground floor, with level access.